Best tequilas for sipping and cocktails – tried and tested

 - Cazcabel Coffee Liqueur

-- VIVIR Tequila Blanco
+- Vivir Tequila Blanco

 - Clase Azul Reposado

 When you make a purchase using links on our site, The Week may earn a commission.
+Sign up for The Week’s Food & Drink newsletter for recipes, reviews and recommendations.

 Tequila Enemigo

 This UK-founded brand has five Tequila of the Year awards on its extensive list of prizes and accolades, and it's a staple at exclusive establishments including the Ritz and Hakkasan.
 Delicious neat, and sumptuous in cocktails, this is a sophisticated and pure spirit that is best enjoyed from a flute rather than a tumbler to fully appreciate the flavour complexity.
-The team went through 89 iterations in their quest to settle on the perfect formula for the signature Enemigo 89 Anejo Cristalino Tequila.
+The team went through 89 iterations in the quest to settle on the perfect formula for the signature Enemigo 89 Añejo Cristalino Tequila.
 Safe to say, it was worth the wait.

 Subscribe to The Week